phpmx/phpmexico/README.md

 ```

 To install the necessary dependencies of the project, both for php
-and javascript, inside the container execute the following commands.
+and javascript, execute the following commands inside the container.

 ```bash
 composer install -o